Ronykumawat/Advit/README.md

 📖 Citation

-If you use Advait in your work, please cite:
+If you use Advit in your work, please cite:

 Dr. Jitendra Narayan, Rounak Kumawat.
-Advait: An automated Kraken2 + Bracken + Krona pipeline for metagenomic classification and visualization.
+Advit: An automated Kraken2 + Bracken + Krona pipeline for metagenomic classification and visualization.
 2025.

 👩‍💻 Contributors